datatrail-jhu/10_dsjob/manuscript/03_website.md

 Navigate to `/cloud/project/content/post` and click on `deep-learning.md` to open that file.

-We're going to edit the information in that file to include information about your findl project for this Course Set.
+We're going to edit the information in that file to include information about your final project for this Course Set.
 Edit the `date` to today's date.
 Change the `title` to the title of your final project.
 Edit the `summary` to include a short description of the findings from your project.
 And, change the tags to match what you did in your analysis.
 Each tag should be in quotes and separated by a comma.

 ![edit `deep-learning.md`](images/03_website/03_dsjob_website-52.png)